Gyno - Talk

 • Pain in the breast area.

-• Dimping or puckering of the skin on the breast.
+• Dimpling or puckering of the skin on the breast.

 2. Clinical Breast Examination